mtruong1999/Apriori-Algorithm/README.md

 ## Overview
 The code implements the apriori algorithm to find all frequent itemsets and extract the closed itemsets.
 The input data is assumed to be a 2-D matrix where each row is a transaction and each column j indicates (using 1 or 0) whether item j is present.

+Note: We follow a zero-index convention in our item labels, i.e. we consider the first column of the data matrix to be item `0`.

 The closed itemsets and running time measurement results can be found in the `results/` directory.

 ## Setup